adrinux/sausiq/README.md

 ## Usage

 1. Start by copying the server-template folder to a new 'server-name' folder
-2. Generate a unique mac address and replace the one in `server-name/run.sh`
-3. Also replace mac address in `server-name/network_init.cfg`
-4. Set desired ip in `server-name/network_init.cfg`
+2. Set desired ip in `server-name/network_init.cfg`
-5. Change Hostname in `server-name/cloud_init.cfg`
+3. Change Hostname in `server-name/cloud_init.cfg`
-6. Add your ssh public key in `server-name/cloud_init.cfg`
+4. Add your ssh public key in `server-name/cloud_init.cfg`
-7. (optional) Change password in `server-name/cloud_init.cfg`
+5. (optional) Change password in `server-name/cloud_init.cfg`
-8. (optional) Adjust memory and -smp details in `server-name/run.sh` (defaults to 2 Gigabytes of RAM and 2 CPU cores
+6. (optional) Adjust memory and -smp details in `server-name/run.sh` (defaults to 2 Gigabytes of RAM and 2 CPU cores
-9. (optional) Increment tap interface number if you want to run more than one vm concurrently (default is tap0)
+7. (optional) Increment tap interface number if you want to run more than one vm concurrently (default is tap0)
-10. 'cd server-name'
+8. 'cd server-name'
-11. Run `./setup.sh` - will download the circa 526mb cloud image if not present, be patient!
+9. Run `./setup.sh` - will download the circa 526mb cloud image if not present, be patient!
-12. Run `./run.sh`
+10. Run `./run.sh`

 If you kept the default fixed ip, username and have added your ssh public key you can log into your new VM with `ssh root@192.168.122.20`.